Mabuza713/Mabuza713/README.md

 - **Other**: Git, SQL, Linux

 ## Working on
-- currently working on video game in unity
+- currently working on video game in unity (most of the private repo commits)
 - I might be little less active cuz work + uni